Protothelenella corrosa (Körb.) H. Mayrhofer & Poelt

 Commonnes-rarity: (info)

-Alpine belt: rare
+Alpine belt: very rare

-Subalpine belt: very rare
+Subalpine belt: rare

 Oromediterranean belt: absent

-Montane belt: extremely rare
+Montane belt: very rare

 Submediterranean belt: absent